BeeMou-Analyze/Assignment/README.md

-**2. Sales By Region;** North East contributed the most in revenue N18.6 billion (25% of total revenue), followed by south west contributing N15.8 billion (22% of total revenue) and  North Central contributed the least of just N6.4 billion Naira (8% of total revenue) as seen in *chart IV below*.
-This understandable given that not central has just 2 markets and 8 stores in contract to the 8 markets and 39 stores in North East we can infer that the business its probably just opening up its market in North Central.
+**2. Sales By Region;** North-East contributed the most in revenue N18.6 billion (25% of total revenue), followed by South-West contributing N15.8 billion (22% of total revenue) and North Central contributed the least of just N6.4 billion Naira (8% of total revenue) as seen in chart IV below.
+This is understandable given that North Central has just 2 markets and 8 stores in contrast with the 8 markets and 39 stores in North-East we can infer that the business is probably just opening up its market in North-Central.

 *Chart IV*
 ---
 ![Revenue By Region](https://github.com/user-attachments/assets/cc34ae20-b591-44ec-a8fd-6141c4f16eab)

-**3. Decline in Sales;** Further analysis however showed that the business revenue fell sharply year on year by 100% (from gross revenue in 2014 N48.4 bilion to 24.5 billion 2015) across all region and business lines as butress in *chart V and VI* below.
+**3. Decline in Sales;** Further analysis however showed that the business revenue fell sharply year on year by 100% (from revenue of N48.4 billion in 2014 to 24.5 billion in 2015) across all region and business lines as shown in charts V and VI below.

 *Chart V*
 ---